 Section 1.
 The need for direction and guidance of a graduate student as a researcher on training necessitates the services of an Advisory Committee which shall be chaired by a faculty from his/her major department.

-Sec.
-2. The Department Chairperson shall serve as the student’s temporary adviser during his/her first semester in the program.
+Section 2.
+The Department Chairperson shall serve as the student’s temporary adviser during his/her first semester in the program.

-Sec.
-5. For the doctoral students, three of the Committee members should come from their major department and two from their cognate field (minor courses).
+Section 5.
+For the doctoral students, three of the Committee members should come from their major department and two from their cognate field (minor courses).

 Program of Study

 Section 1.
 The program of study is a listing of courses and other requirements to be taken or accomplished by the student to enable him/her to earn the degree being pursued.

 Section 2.
 The student’s program of study of a student shall be predetermined by the Department offering the program, and is given to the student during his/her first term enrolment.
 In case